tetloose/tetloose-fractal/src/docs/06-components.md

 ## class="&lbrace;&lbrace;> initialAnimation&rbrace;&rbrace;

-The initial animation of the component `u-animate-hide`, this is a handlebar Partial.
+The initial animation of the component `u-load-hide`, this is a handlebar Partial.
 See `src/config/handlebars.js` for more info.

 ## Context